Effect of streaks on hypersonic boundary layer instability: Simulation Framework

 \subsection{Case description}

-In order to simulate hypersonic streaky baseflows, the conditions are chosen following the successive studies of \citet{detullioInfluenceBoundarylayerDisturbances2015}, \citet{vandeneyndeNumericalSimulationsTransition2015} and \citet{lefieuxDNSStudyRoughnessInduced2019}.
+To define the flow conditions, we follow the successive studies of \citet{detullioInfluenceBoundarylayerDisturbances2015}, \citet{vandeneyndeNumericalSimulationsTransition2015} and \citet{lefieuxDNSStudyRoughnessInduced2019}.
 A hypersonic viscous flow at $M_\infty=6.0$ and $\text{Re}_{\delta^*} = 28 000$ over a flat plate is considered.
 The freestream temperature is set at $T_\infty=273.15$K and the plate wall is adiabatic.
 A compressible self-similar boundary-layer profile is directly imposed at the domain inlet at $x=0$.
 The inlet displacement thickness $\delta^*$ at $x=0$ is used as the reference length $L_{\text{ref}}$.
 At the inflow, the boundary layer thickness is $\delta_{99} = 1.35\delta^*$.

-With these conditions, the computational domain is designed to track the growth of instabilities over four streaks of spanwise wavelength $\lambda_S$.
-The wavelength value will be further defined in Sec. \ref{sec:lst-tg}.
-This number of streaks is chosen after the aforementioned findings of \citet{anderssonBreakdownBoundaryLayer2001} \& \citet{paredesInstabilityWaveStreak2019} about the dominance of subharmonic instabilities.
-Therefore, the domain has a dimension of $L_x\times L_y \times L_z = 350 \times 15 \times 4\lambda_S $.
-Since the tracking of small disturbance growth can be very sensitive to spurious oscillations generated at the boundaries, three sponge zones at the upper boundary, inlet and outlet, are added to ensure clean outflow conditions for which additional details are given in section \ref{sec:num-bc}.
-A general view of the geometry is given in Fig. \ref{fig:dns_domain}.
-This domain is discretised in a structured fashion with $N_{\text{pts}} = N_x \times N_y \times N_z = 4000 \times 300 \times 300$ points.
+With these conditions, the computational domain is designed to contain four streaks of spanwise wavelength $\lambda_S$.
+The wavelength value will be further defined in Sec.~\ref{sec:lst-tg}.
+This number of streaks is chosen after following the study of \citet{anderssonBreakdownBoundaryLayer2001} \& \citet{paredesInstabilityWaveStreak2019} suggesting a prevalence of subharmonic instabilities.
+The domain has a dimensions, $L_x\times L_y \times L_z = 350 \times 15 \times 4\lambda_S $.
+Three sponge zones at the upper boundary, inlet and outlet, are added to ensure clean outflow conditions for which additional details are given in section~\ref{sec:num-bc}.
+A general view of the geometry is given in Fig.~\ref{fig:dns_domain}.
+The domain is discretised in a structured fashion with $N_{\text{pts}} = N_x \times N_y \times N_z = 4000 \times 300 \times 300$ points.
 The number of points and the distributions are chosen considering the mesh convergence of \citet{lefieuxDNSStudyRoughnessInduced2019} for identical flow conditions and similar numerical methods.